-We have asked brokers and other custodians, nominees and fiduciaries to forward this Information Statement to the beneficial owners of our common stock held as of October 14, 2005 by such persons and will reimburse such persons for out-of-pocket expenses incurred in forwarding such material.
+We have asked brokers and other custodians, nominees and fiduciaries to forward this Information Statement to the beneficial owners of our common stock held as of the record date by such persons and will reimburse such persons for out-of-pocket expenses incurred in forwarding such material.

 Copies of our Annual Report on Form 10-K for 2004, and our most recent Quarterly Report on Form 10-Q are enclosed.
-This Information Statement and the accompanying enclosures are being first given or sent to stockholders on November 1, 2005.
+This Information Statement and the accompanying enclosures are being first given or sent to stockholders on , 2005.